gft-page/gft-art-web/README.md

 ![image](https://user-images.githubusercontent.com/9419140/106748778-b0a51800-65f3-11eb-8a57-d6444748ffe9.png)

 > Fund the contract with LINK

+> ** Side Quest - use deploy.js to fund the contract with LINK after funding deployer account. **

+- Testnet LINK is available from https://kovan.chain.link/
+- Testnet ETH is available from https://faucet.kovan.network/

 Copy the contract address and send it some link.
 You don't need much, average oracle costs .1 LINK.
 ![image](https://user-images.githubusercontent.com/9419140/106750100-645ad780-65f5-11eb-95c9-ce07ef0ed2e2.png)

-> To test just put a arbitrary number in the field and click send.
+To test just put a arbitrary number in the field and click send.

 ![image](https://user-images.githubusercontent.com/9419140/106750387-c74c6e80-65f5-11eb-9c19-74ead780dc5b.png)

 After about 30 seconds you can click the refresh icon to get the value.